simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 Ie, declared accounts first, in declaration order, followed by undeclared accounts in alphabetic order.

-Warning: work in progress.
-This is supported by
-the accounts command
-and by tabular balance reports (`balancesheet`, `balance -Y`, etc).
+Notes:

-It is not yet supported by
+- sorting by account declaration order is not yet supported in budget reports (balance --budget) or hledger-web's sidebar.
-non-tabular balance reports,
-budget reports,
-or hledger-web's sidebar.
+It should work in all other reports organised by account (accounts/balance/bs/bse/cf/is).
+- sorting is tree-aware (each group of siblings within the account tree is sorted independently).

 ### Rewriting accounts